 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of long-term residents who are administered antipsychotic medication.
-High levels of antipsychotic drug use may mean that a nursing home is using these drugs to subdue residents in situations where such medications are not medically required.
-Nevertheless, some facilities may need to rely more on these medications due to an increased number of patients suffering from cognitive disorders.
+This figure indicates the percent of long-term stay patients that are administered antipsychotic medication.
+High levels of antipsychotic drug use may indicate that a facility is using these medications to control patient behavior in scenarios where such medications are not medically required.
+Nevertheless, some facilities may need to rely on these medications due to an increased number of residents suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication